-If you're worried about your personal or family history of cancer, we're here to provide support.
-Our Comprehensive Cancer Risk Assessment test can evaluate your risk of developing up to 8 types of cancer, including Breast, Ovarian, Endometrial, Pancreas, Prostate, Skin, Stomach, and Colorectal Cancers.
-As a leading company in preventive medicine, we're committed to assisting you with screening, diagnosis, and cancer risk assessment.
-Our highly experienced pathologists and molecular geneticists are leaders in their fields, offering specialized knowledge and expertise.
-They provide informed and practical guidance to help you understand your results and make well-informed decisions about your health.
-We're dedicated to offering top-quality molecular testing services to medical practitioners.
-Our pathologists actively participate in hospital boards and health policy committees, providing comprehensive services to thousands of patients annually, spanning private and public hospital beds, specialists, and general practitioners across the United States.
+If you’re concerned about your personal or family history of cancer, we're here to provide support.
+Our Comprehensive Cancer Risk Assessment test evaluates your risk for up to 8 types of cancer, including Breast, Ovarian, Endometrial, Pancreatic, Prostate, Skin, Stomach, and Colorectal cancers.
+As a leader in preventive medicine, we are dedicated to assisting you with screening, diagnosis, and cancer risk assessment.

-We're committed to providing the highest quality molecular testing services to medical practitioners.
-Our pathologists are members of hospital boards and health policy committees, and we provide a renowned and comprehensive service to thousands of patients each year, reaching private and public hospital beds, specialists, and general practitioners throughout the United States.
+We also provide top-quality molecular testing services to medical practitioners.
+Our pathologists actively participate in hospital boards and health policy committees, offering comprehensive services to thousands of patients annually.
+This includes a broad network across private and public hospital beds, specialists, and general practitioners throughout the United States.

 If you're at a higher risk for cancer, there are steps you can take to reduce your risk.
 These may include more frequent cancer screenings, lifestyle changes to minimize risk factors, chemoprevention medication, and risk-reducing surgeries.
 Our cancer screening panel covers eight types of cancer.